Thayi Illada Thabbali

 Thayi Illada Thabbali is a 2003 Indian Kannada-language drama film written and directed by Om Sai Prakash.
 The film was produced by Ramesh Yadav under the banner Royal Pictures.
-It features Shivadwaj and Radhika.
+It features Radhika.
 The score and soundtrack for the film is by Nadabrahma Hamsalekha and the cinematography is by Sundarnath Suvarna.
 Radhika received Karnataka State Award for Best Actress for her performance and she also received nomination for Filmfare Award for Best Actress - Kannada.